AbsaOSS/spline/examples/README.md

 -or-

 #### Build Spline from the source code
+1. Make sure you have JDK 8, Maven and NodeJS installed.

 1. Get and unzip the Spline source code:
     ```shell script
     wget https://github.com/AbsaOSS/spline/archive/release/0.4.0.zip